Last updated March 2018

 Pond thermometer types – infra-red

-There’s a new breed of thermometer that is contact-free – the Maplin type that you just point at the item you are measuring.
+There’s a new breed of thermometer that is contact-free – the Maplin type using infra red that you just point at the item you are measuring.
 Although not designed with pools in mind, this type might suit you.

 Buying guide – checklist

 Having tested various thermometers, this is what we’d like to see:

 - Stated level of accuracy (eg accurate to 1°C or 0.5°C)

 - Records maximum and minimum temperatures with easy reset

 - Possibility of permanent installation wireless so not limited by length of lead to the probe – temp sensor/probe wires cannot usually be extended

 - For fishkeepers – an alarm that alerts you to an unwanted temp (either high or low)